devopsaustralia/devopsdownunder.org/programme.markdown

 * James Turnbull - *NAB*
 * James Dumay - *Atlassian*
 * John Ferlito - *Robot Parade*
+* Alec Clews - *Voga Consulting*
+* Joel Courtney - *EnergyAustralia*
+* Tim Moore - *Atlassian*

-The speaker list is a work in progress - if you are interested in giving a talk, please [let us know](/contact)!
+The programme is a work in progress - if you are interested in giving a talk, please [let us know](/contact)!

 Talk topics will cover a range of Devops subjects, spanning process,